How To Mail Wax Seals

 How Do I Mail Wax Sealed Envelopes?

-When sending your wax seals through the mail, there are 3 key things to know to make sure your beauties arrive intact!
+When sending your wax seals through the mail, there are 3 key things to know to make sure your seals arrive intact.

 Paying careful attention to where your wax seal is placed, the method you are mailing, and how your wax seal adheres to the envelope will ensure an entirely mail friendly experience.

-Here are 3 questions you must answer for the ultimate mailing safety!:
+Here are 3 questions you must answer for mailing safety:

 What is the safest placement of a wax seal for mailing?

 We recommend hand-canceling whenever you are sending wax seals through the mail.
-This is a brilliant way to protect your wax seals from tearing due to modern mail sorting machines as seals most commonly get damaged from canceling machines.
+This is a brilliant way to protect your wax seals from tearing as electronic canceling machines can cause damage.
+We generally recommend hand-canceling anything pretty through the post as you will avoid an unsightly digital print bar across the top of your envelope.

 What is the best way to adhere a wax seal to an envelope?